 Do you need a passport to keep up with Joneses?
 The answer might depend, in part, on where you live.
 C. G. P. Grey, a professional time management coach currently living in London, used data from the government website Data.gov to come up with an infographic that shows what percentage of people in each state have a valid US passport.

-In the infographic, published on his blog, you can see that New Jersey, Delaware, Alaska, Massachusetts, New York and California have the most well-traveled residents.
+New Jersey, Delaware, Alaska, Massachusetts, New York and California have the most well-traveled residents.
 Out of these states, New Jersey wins the passport race: 68.36% of its residents have a US passport.

 The state with the lowest percentage is Mississippi, where only 19.86% of the residents have passports.